Sass pug Vue Frontend comedy Game Development PHP Kirby CSS Grid CSS

 UNTIL TODAY.
 With modern specs and tooling, CSS has never been more straightforward and less reliant on hacks.
 In this talk, Lemon will show you some common traps people fall in, as well as some general strategies for making a layout grid you can proud to build and confident in releasing.

-This is a conference talk aimed primarily at web professionals who've experienced CSS (or Sass or Less) in the past but who never really "got" it.
-It's about modern standards really removing a lot of the weirdness that CSS has been famous for.
+This is a high energy conference talk aimed primarily at web professionals who've experienced CSS (or Sass or Less) in the past but who never really "got" it.
+It's about modern standards really removing a lot of the weirdness that CSS has been famous for, while presenting real-world scenarios people can walk away with.

 With a day job as the development lead for a mid-sized Minneapolis agency, Lemon spends his work time making websites for money and his free time making websites for no money.